-The following course will help you to understand key aspects of the EIF in supporting student achievement and give you an appreciation of the changing nature of leadership in sixth form education.
+The following course will help you to understand key aspects of the EIF in supporting student achievement and give you an appreciation of the changing nature of leadership in education.

 Who is this INSET for?

-Assistant Heads, current or aspirational school sixth form leaders in schools, sixth form colleges & FE Colleges.
+Assistant Heads, current or aspirational school 6th form leaders in schools, sixth form colleges & FE Colleges.

 Ambitious Curriculum Intent Post 16